-κH-mechanism of a self-consistent solar eruption
+κH-mechanism for producing solar eruption

 Reference